jviszlai/swiper/artifact/README.md

 - `analysis/run_reaction_time_evals.py`: runs ~300 SWIPER-SIM slurm jobs to
   evaluate SWIPER on a simple "random-T" schedule with different decoder latencies.
 Relevant for Fig. 12.
+- `analysis/run_benchmark_evals.py`: runs ~3000 SWIPER-SIM slurm jobs to evaluate
+  SWIPER on various application benchmarks.
+Relevant for Figs. 14 and 15.